qbleuse/RubiksCube/README.md

 If it ever happens,
 we advice you to restart, and apology for the inconvenience.

+___

-## **Techniques Used**
+## **Techs**

 - C# (as everything has been written on C#, but some specifics like Coroutines too)
 - Unity's Quaternion, Vector and Plane struct.

+___

 ## **Presentation**

 Here is a presentation of how the project has been made, the problematic and how we solved them.
 Each Section will be about how to implement one the feature listed above, except all of the UI features.
+This was a graded document for school, I leave it here as you may be interested in reading it.

 ### **_Table Of Content:_**